 You can enable it by heading over to the Deployment Settings and hitting Enable Access Logs.

-With the access logs enabled, you can View Deployment and hit View Access Logs.
+With the access logs enabled, hit Access Logs for the API Gateway endpoint.

 Access logs are displayed similar to the Lambda logs.